stephenh/tessell/docs/richmodels.md

 Rich Models
 ===========

-gwt-mpv encourages rich, event-driven models.
+Tessell encourages rich, event-driven models.

 Rather than trying to keep view/model in sync via imperative programming (lots of inner classes), rich models enable declarative programming that can lead to more reliable UI behavior and succinct code.